Table of Contents

 It is a privilege for UCLA to involve people in research.
 UCLA takes this privilege very seriously.
 Federal regulations, state laws and University of California policies require that UCLA protect the rights, safety, and welfare of research participants.

 Everyone at UCLA is responsible for following these requirements.
 Every participant receives the same high level of protection.
 This is true no matter who pays for the research or where the research actually takes place.

 How do I protect my rights if I volunteer?

-The most important thing to do is take an active role and communicate with the study team before, during and after the research.
-You should always ask questions if you are not clear about something, if you are curious about something, or if it seems like the research plan is different from what you were told.
-You have a right to have your questions answered.
+The most important thing to do is to take an active role and communicate with the study team before, during and after the research.
+Ask questions if you are not clear about something, if you are curious about something, or if it seems like the research plan is different from what you were told.
+You have the right to have your questions answered.

 Take your time making decisions about whether or not to participate.
 You should seek the advice of trusted family members, friends or healthcare professionals before and during the research.

 If you feel uncomfortable with what you are doing, or if you think you might be experiencing changes in your health (whether good or bad), let the study team know so that they can help you.

 Always keep in mind that participation in research is voluntary.
 If you feel like you are being pressured to join or stay in a study, you can always say no. You can leave the research at any time for any reason, and you do not have to explain your decision.
 You may, however, be asked to perform certain procedures in order to safely withdraw you from a medical study.

 You can also contact the UCLA Office of the Human Research Protection Program (OHRPP) with questions about your rights or any problems or complaints about your experience with research at UCLA.